 \section{Introduction}

+Motivation for this study comes from a growing body of work addressing Morse theory of random function, in the context of {\em Topological Data Analysis} (see, e.g. \cite{adler_taylor, random_comp}).

-Morse theory associates to a smooth function on a manifold the collection of its critical points with their local descriptors (such as the values at the critical points, or the indices for nondegenerate critical points).
-Morse theory became a powerful tool to characterize both the function and the underlying manifold in different contexts, such as spectral theory of differential operators, or diffusions on manifolds.
+Morse theory associates to a smooth function on a manifold a collection of its critical points with some of their local descriptors (such as critical values or indices, for nondegenerate critical points).
+It became a powerful tool to characterize both the function and the underlying manifold in different contexts, such as spectral theory of differential operators, or diffusions on manifolds.

 An application of the Morse descriptors in {data analysis} emerged over the past decade, popularized under the name of {\em persistent homology}.
-The original motivation behind the notion was to provide a scale-independent toolbox for understanding the topology of the underlying, unknown model for the data, with the study of the properties of the function defining the persistence being an intermediate byproduct.
-With time, persistent homology became however, a powerful tool to sketch the properties of the function itself.
+The original motivation behind the notion was to provide a scale-independent toolbox for understanding the topology of the unknown underlying model for the data; the properties of the function defining the persistence data was a mere byproduct.
+With time, however, persistent homology became a powerful tool to sketch the properties of the function itself.

-The analysis of the mapping that associates to a function its persistent homology is rather subtle, and it is natural to attempt to understand its output on some "typical functions" proxied, customarily, by a realization of a {\em random function}.
-While in general precise characterization of the output of the persistent homology black box is rather implicit (compare, for example, \cite{adler_topological_2011,kahle_limit_2010, bobrowski_distance_2011}), there is a class of random functions where this output can be described very precisely: trajectories of certain Brownian motions.
+The analysis of the mapping that associates to a function its persistent homology is rather subtle, and it is natural to attempt to understand its output on some "typical functions" proxied, customarily, by realizations of a {\em random function}.
+While in general precise characterization of the output of the persistent homology black box is rather implicit (compare, for example, \cite{adler_topological_2011,kahle_limit_2010, bobrowski_distance_2011}), there is a class of random functions where that can be described quite precisely: namely, the trajectories of certain Brownian motions.
 This is the central object of study of this paper.
-We use the standard techniques of Brownian motions to investigate in details 0-dimensional persistent homology, interpreted as a persistence diagram point process.
-In particular, we find the intensity density and 2-point correlation functions for the standard Brownian motion with drift.
+We use the standard properties of Brownian motions to investigate in details 0-dimensional persistent homology, interpreted as a persistence diagram point process.
+In particular, we find the intensity density and 2-point correlation functions for the standard Brownian motions with drift.